legopitstop/docs.lpsmods.dev/docs/recipe-display/syntax.md

 ### Varables

-A list of varables that will get replaced in the string.
+A list of variables that will get replaced in the string.

 | Varable        | Description                                           | Example        |
 | -------------- | ----------------------------------------------------- | -------------- |